skarllot/flow-pair/README.md

 ## Support

-If you need help or have any questions, please:
+If you need help, have any questions, or want to report issues:

-- Check our [GitHub Issues](https://github.com/skarllot/flow-pair/issues) for existing problems or to report new ones
+- Use our [GitHub Issues](https://github.com/skarllot/flow-pair/issues) page to report problems or seek assistance
-- Contact the maintainer at [skarllot@gmail.com](mailto:skarllot@gmail.com)

 ## License